Glasgow University

 Supplier: SIG Roofing – James O’Hara

-Products: SIGA 120 random diminishing slate from the 120 Excellence range, Tyvek Supro Felt, BLM lead, Hargreaves Cast Iron Rainwater Goods
+Products: SIGA 120 random diminishing slate from the SIGA Prestige range, Tyvek Supro Felt, BLM lead, Hargreaves Cast Iron Rainwater Goods

 Type of property: Educational/Commercial 2,500 M2